kr239/Macintosh-SE-Reloaded/README.md

 ![Finished Logic Board](/macseboard-final-rev15-release.jpg)
 ![Finished Logic Board - Bottom](/macseboard-final-rev15-release-rear.jpg)

+**Latest version, v1.6 adds an A18 address pin next to UE1, a 74F257 to allow for potential ROM upgrades as the standard ROM sockets only allow A1 to A17 address lines.**

 So many classic macs, starting with the SE, have died because of Apple's short sighted decision to add a battery to the board.
 This inevitably leaks and causes a horrific amount of damage.
 Luckily - most of the custom chips survive even this, so I decided to make a near 1:1 reproduction of the board, using Sprint Layout v6.0

 Project inspired by Rob 'Peepo' Taylors work on the A500++ and the SixtyClone PCB's, which in turn were inspired by John 'Chucky' Hertell.